 You’ve daydreamed about cruising the indigo waters of the Bahamas, or perhaps battling blue marlin on St. Thomas’ North Drop or coasting among killer whales while watching glaciers calve at Alaska’s Kenai Peninsula.
 Wherever your nautical reveries reside, charters are likely available, but you bought a boat for the freedom to voyage.
 Unfortunately, time, or a boat’s capabilities, limit distance and routes.

 But are those restrictions reality?
 Overland transport, semisubmersible or lift-on/lift-off yacht transport ships, and professional delivery crews can bring those far-off dream destinations within reach.
-To make your dream come true, we’ve collected the wisdom you need to cruise your own boat in exotic ports.
+To make your dream come true, we’ve collected the wisdom you need to on boat transportation so that you can cruise your own boat in exotic ports.

 If loading a boat on a tractor-trailer seems simple, dream on.
 “Hauling an oversize boat, it might take us seven hours just to get through Connecticut,” says Ken Follett, transport manager for Journey’s End Marina (journeysendmarina.com).
 “We have to go up, down, zigzag around, way out of the way.”
 And that’s only allowed Tuesday through Thursday, from 9:30 a.m. to 3:30 p.m., in good weather.
 Neighboring Massachusetts and New York have similar restrictions on different schedules.